7 Mental health apps and computer programs

 Keeping track of the plethora of mobile phone apps and programs developed each year can be difficult.
 They are usually manualised and highly structured, often providing computerised cognitive behavioural therapy (CCBT).
 They are presented in a range of ways and include animations, graphics, videos, interactive episodes, homework assignments and access to supplementary resources.

-Download one of the free apps available and try it out.
+Download a free app and try it out.

 Pause for reflection